Cacti/documentation/Settings-Mail-Reporting-DNS.md

 ![Reporting Presets](images/settings-mrd-report-presets.png)

-Since these settings are strait forward, no further explanation is given here.
+Since these settings are straightforward, no further explanation is given here.

 ## DNS Options